pablodecm/paper-inferno/paper/paper.md

 distribution while $x_2$ follows an independent exponential distribution both for background and signal, as shown in [@Fig:subfigure_a].
-The signal distribution is fully specified while the background distribution depends on $r$, parameter that shifts the mean of the background density, and $\lambda$ which is specifies the exponential rate in the third dimension.
-This parameters will be the treated as nuisance parameters when benchmarking different methods.
+The signal distribution is fully specified while the background distribution depends on $r$, a parameter which shifts the mean of the background density, and a parameter $\lambda$ which specifies the exponential rate in the third dimension.
+These parameters will be the treated as nuisance parameters when benchmarking different methods.
 Hence, the probability density function of observations has the following mixture structure: